llamaxyz/llama/docs/actions.md

 `LlamaCore` calculates the permission ID at action creation.
 It uses this to check the `canCreateAction` mapping on the `LlamaPolicy` contract to verify that the action creation role has the corresponding permission.

-To add and remove Permission IDs, we use the `setRolePermission` function on the `LlamaPolicy` contract.
+To grant or revoke the ability to create actions with a given Permission ID from a role, we use the `setRolePermission` function on the `LlamaPolicy` contract.

 To authorize and unauthorize strategies, we use the `authorizeStrategy` function on the `LlamaCore` contract by passing a `bool` to determine if the strategy should be authorized or unauthorized